 Featured Commentator/Executive Producer, First Take | Analyst, NBA Countdown | Host/Co-Executive Producer, NBA in Stephen A's World

 Stephen A. Smith, is a featured commentator on ESPN’s First Take weekdays from 10 a.m. to 12 p.m.
 ET, discussing and debating the sports topics of the day (since 2012), and analyst on NBA Countdown, ESPN and ABC’s longstanding NBA pregame show (since 2021), and host of NBA in Stephen A’s World, an alternate presentation to accompany select ESPN NBA games throughout the season (since 2022).
 Stephen A. is also the co-executive producer of the show with his production company Mr. SAS Productions, along with ESPN and Omaha Productions.
 Smith also leads several SportsCenter specials throughout the year (since 2018).
-He previously hosted a weekly NBA pregame show on Wednesdays during the season, SportsCenter with Stephen A. Smith.
+He previously hosted a weekly NBA pregame show on Wednesdays during the NBA season, SportsCenter with Stephen A. Smith.
 Smith is a regular contributor across the network’s studio programming surrounding marquee events.

 In September 2014, Smith began hosting the daily The Stephen A. Smith Show on SiriusXM’s Mad Dog Sports Radio.
 In January 2017, The Stephen A. Smith Show moved to ESPN’s SiriusXM channel and simulcast on ESPN’s owned and operated stations in New York (98.7FM) and Los Angeles (710AM), airing 1-3 p.m.
 In January 2018, the program expanded to the national ESPN Radio network and was available across ESPN Radio stations throughout the country.
 In August 2018, The Stephen A. Smith Show joined the ESPNEWS weekday ESPN Radio simulcast lineup until the show’s finale in January 2020.

 From 2011-14, Smith hosted a two-hour (1-3 p.m.), weekday local show on ESPN Radio 98.7FM in New York.
 For one year, starting in 2011, he also hosted a local show on ESPN LA 710AM in Los Angeles, covering both coasts.